osrf/gazebo_design/sdf_reference_geometry/sdf_reference_geometry.md

 When computing transformation between 2 frames, finding the shortest paths between the two transformations should give more precision in transformations than going all the way to the world frame (because it avoids computing unnecessary transformations that can add error).

+### Relative paths

+Support for nested models means that frames names should not be absolute.
+When specifying a pose, the path to the relative frame can thus be relative or absolute.
+Here are examples:

+1. Absolute path: "/world/model1/nested_model/frame_of_reference"
+1. A relative path: "my_link/frame_of_reference"
+1. A relative path outside the current scope: "../middle_finger/third_phalange/frame_of_reference"

+It is also important to keep in mind that a frame "super_frame" in the path "/world/model/super_frame" could be relative to another frame, even if that frame is not part of the path.

 ### Challenges